ProfLehman/cs111/topics/python_foundations/candian_currency.md

 **Example:**
 If an item is **$45.67 CAD** and the exchange rate is **0.72222254 US dollars per Canadian Dollar**, the app should display the price in U.S. dollars ie. **$32.98**.

-Create a program that will input an item price in Canadian dollars and the exchange rate, calculate annd display the US dollar price to two decimal places.
+### Create a program that will input an item price in Canadian dollars and the exchange rate, calculate annd display the US dollar price to two decimal places.
 ---

-## Step 1: Create an IPO Chart
+## Step 1: Create an IPO Chart  (Use Planning Sheet Provided)

 1. Identify inputs (what data you’ll get from the user)
 2. Describe the processing (what calculation is needed)